SAYANDAS2109/House_Price_Predictor/README.md

 # 🔮 Future Improvements

 * Add more property features
-* Integrate location-based geospatial information
-* Use SHAP for model explainability
 * Develop a REST API
-* Implement CI/CD for automated deployment
 * Explore Gradient Boosting and XGBoost for further performance improvements

 ---